 “Gene Metcalfe’s detailed recollections are supplemented with photographs.
 This is an important biography worthy of inclusion in World War II themed collections.
 The book portrays military sacrifices and the reality of the struggle of POW as reported by a survivor.”
 AuthorsReading.com 5 star review.

-The Independent Author Network 2020 Non-Fiction Book of the Year Awards:
+WINNER OF The Independent Author Network 2020 Non-Fiction Book of the Year Awards:

 Left for Dead at Nijmegen – Marcus A. Nannini